Maxicl14/Maths/README.md

 # A Portfolio Project
-...to record my mathematical thoughts every few days or so
+... to record my mathematical thoughts every few days or so !

 Max S